vyadh/langtons-ant/README.md

 Langton's Ant
 =============

-A exploration of JavaFX with FXML using Langton's Ant.
+A exploration of JavaFX with FXML, Lambda's and Steams for implementing Langton's Ant.